katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Selecting JSON data: JSON queries
 ---------------------------------

-To select a single element or a data subset from a complex data structure in JSON format (for example, Ansible facts), use the ``json_query`` filter.
+To select a single element or a data subset from a complex data structure in JSON format (for example, Assible facts), use the ``json_query`` filter.
 The ``json_query`` filter lets you query a complex JSON structure and iterate over it using a loop structure.

 .. note::

-	This filter has migrated to the `community.general <https://galaxy.ansible.com/community/general>`_ collection.
+	This filter has migrated to the `community.general <https://galaxy.assible.com/community/general>`_ collection.
 Follow the installation instructions to install that collection.

 .. note:: This filter is built upon **jmespath**, and you can use the same syntax.
 For examples, see `jmespath examples <http://jmespath.org/examples.html>`_.